Accel leads $25 million investment in team whiteboarding platform RealtimeBoard

 Scaling

 RealtimeBoard had previously raised $1.3 million from Altair Capital and a few other small raises from angel investors.
-With another $25 million in the bank, the San Francisco-based startup said it will double down on efforts to scale its visual collaboration tool around the world.
+With another $25 million in the bank, the startup said it will double down on efforts to scale its visual collaboration tool around the world.

 “The nature of how we work today is changing, as companies increasingly enable distributed teams,” noted RealtimeBoard founder and CEO Andrey Khusid.
 “The big challenge has become maintaining smooth communication, understanding, and collaboration across the workforce.
 Our mission is to connect these dots for organizations and allow their teams to work as if they’re sitting next to each other, even if they aren’t.”